Sri-Janani01/job-tracker/README.md

 ## 📸 Preview

 > Dashboard with pipeline analytics, response rate stats, and recent activity.
 > Applications grid with status badges, search, and filtering.

-*(Screenshots coming soon)*

 ---